Digits88/is_wds_admin/README.md

 ### Manual Installation ###

-1. Upload the entire `/is-wds-admin` directory to the `/wp-content/plugins/` directory.
+1. Upload the `is-wds-admin.php` file to the `/wp-content/mu-plugins/` directory.
-2. Activate is_wds_admin through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##